jamiewessels/Philly_Food_Access/README.md

 * Low Produce Supply Stores per 1000 Residents
 * Supermarket Access (Y/N): based on 0.5 mile radius
 * Total Restaurants: within GeoID
-* Percent Poverty: based on US Census data
+* Percent Poverty: percent of residents that fall below the Federal Poverty Line
 * Percent Vehicle Availability
 * Area: of GeoID

-A food store is considered a "High Produce Supply Store" if it carries a certain amount of fresh fruits and vegetables (see Technical Appendix for thresholds).
-A typical supermarket is an example of a High Produce Supply Store (HPSS).
-These stores provide access to healthy foods.
-Low Produce Supply stores carry little to no fresh fruits or vegetables.
-A gas station or corner store is an example of a Low Produce Supply Store.
+### Definitions:
+* **High Produce Supply Store (HPSS)**: Stores that carry a certain amount of fresh fruits and vegetables
+   * *Ex: typical supermarkets*
+* **Low Produce Supply stores (LPSS)**: stores that carry little to no fresh fruits or vegetables.
+  * *Ex: gas stations and corner stores*

-## The Questions I'd like to Answer:
+## Questions to Explore

-* Is there a difference in poverty levels between areas that do have access to a supermarket and areas that do not have access to a supermarket?
-Note: access means within 0.5 miles (assumes walking distance).
+* Is there a difference in poverty levels between areas that have access to a supermarket and areas that do not have access to a supermarket?
+    * "Access" means there is a supermarket within 0.5 miles walking distance.

 * Is there a difference in vehicle availability between areas that have access to supermarkets and those that do not?

-* Is there a correlation between poverty levels and high produce supply stores?
-Note: the number of stores will be normalized both by area and by population

-* Is there a correlation between poverty levels and high produce supply stores?
-Note: the number of stores will be normalized both by area and by population

-* Is there a difference in the number of supermarkets based on poverty levels?
+* Is there a difference in the number of high produce supply stores based on poverty classification?
+    * High poverty classified as >20% of the residents falling below the Federal Poverty Line

-* Is there a correlation between the number of restaurants within each geoid unit and poverty percentage.
+* Is there a difference in the number of low produce supply stores based on poverty classification?

-## Initial Exploration of the Data
+## Exploratory Data Analysis

+### Initial Exploration:
 The dataset I will be using has 1336 entries and 17 columns.

 ![Dataframe Info](/images/exp1.jpeg)